wachalak/wachalak/README.md

    🧬 Developmental Biology
    🧬 Evolutionary Biology

-I am a team player, a critical thinker, and a lifelong learner, driven by the quest to unravel the mysteries encoded within genomic data using novel computational approaches.
+I am a team player, a critical thinker, and a lifelong learner, driven by the quest to unravel the mysteries encoded with genomic data using novel computational approaches.
 I want to pursue a PhD in computational biology, focusing on genomic research.

 ## Skills & Expertise